 What volunteers will do:

-Learn how wetland condition relates to ecosystem integrity, functions, and services, and how stressors can negatively impact wetlands
+how a wetland’s condition relates to ecosystem integrity, functions, & services, and how stressors can negatively impact wetlands

 What is CITIZEN SCIENCE?

 “Citizen science uses the collective strength of communities and the public to identify research questions, collect and analyze data, interpret results, make new discoveries, and develop technologies and applications – all to understand and solve environmental problems.” – EPA.gov

 In this case, Citizen Science engages the public with hands-on experiences that can lead to greater understanding and outreach about the importance of wetlands and their protection.
 A citizen science program such as this can boost public awareness of wetlands and the ecosystem services they provide resulting in increased participation in watershed stewardship, in particular, wetland protection.